-The intent of the Home Care Packages Program is to provide coordinated care and services that help senior Australians to live safely and independently in their own home for as long as you can.
+The intent of the Home Care Packages Program is to provide coordinated care and services that help senior Australians to live safely and independently in their own home for as long as it is safe and appropriate to do so.
 In the Home Care Packages Program, you will work together with your provider to design a package of aged care services that is best and most appropriate for you as an individual.
 'Dignity of risk' is at the centre of home care, and means that you have freedom to make choices for yourself and to guide your care, if you would like to.

 A Home Care Package is not extra income that can be used for everyday items and costs.
-The money is intended to help meet your assessed care needs so you can continue to live independently in your home for as long as it is safe and appropriate.
+The Government funding is intended to help meet your assessed care needs so you can continue to live independently in your home for as long as it is safe and appropriate.
 You are encouraged to work with your provider to determine how the money is spent.